tadejsv/Latex-Templates/README.md

 ## Todo

 In the near future, a class for slides will be added.
 This will be based on the metropolis class, with only minor modifications.
-Also, a common base class for notes and problem set should be created.
+As Overleaf seems not to support Fira Math, this should be compiled locally.